-In the event that the school must conduct indoor recess, teachers and staff will follow the indoor recess guidelines that promote physical activity for students, to the extent practicable.
+If the school must conduct indoor recess, teachers and staff will follow the indoor recess guidelines that promote physical activity for students, to the extent practicable.
 Indoor recess guidelines: Must be at least 20 minutes.
 Must involve some sort of physical activity.
 Recess will complement, not substitute, physical education class.
 Recess monitors or teachers will encourage students to be active and will serve as role models by being physically active alongside the students whenever feasible.